 A: Some traffic violation hearings may only take a single courtroom session to resolve.
 For example, if the officer who issued your ticket does not appear for your hearing and you and your attorney make a compelling case against the ticket, the judge may see few options aside from revoking your ticket.

 Any traffic ticket can potentially carry more complicated consequences than you are prepared to handle alone.
 The best way to handle contesting any traffic ticket in North Carolina is with the help of an attorney.
-If you need assistance preparing for traffic court, contact Helton, Cody & Associates today to schedule your consultation with a Morganton traffic violation attorney you can trust with your case.
+If you need assistance preparing for traffic court, contact Law Office of Lyndon R. Helton, PLLC today to schedule your consultation with a Morganton traffic violation attorney you can trust with your case.